About

 Three people talking and smiling in a professional social setting, two women facing a man, indoors at night.
 (Ben Horden)

 Church music shaped much of his initial training and early career, and he has previously held positions at several of this country’s most eminent churches and cathedrals.
-Indeed, his musical life began aged seven as a chorister in the then men and boys choral tradition of his local parish church choir.
-Despite a considerable waiting list for the most well-regarded piano teacher locally, lessons began in earnest when aged just nine he wouldn’t take no for an answer, personally phoning daily to check availability.
+Indeed, his musical life began aged seven as a chorister in the then men and boys’ choral tradition of his local parish church choir.
+Despite a considerable waiting list for the most well-regarded piano teacher locally, lessons began in earnest when aged just nine he wouldn’t take no for an answer, personally telephoning daily to check availability.
 She eventually gave in!

 Equally at home at the organ, piano, harpsichord, and forte piano, he collaborates with both instrumentalists and singers as an accompanist, and as an ensemble and continuo player has worked with notable groups including The Royal Northern Sinfonia, Yorkshire Baroque Soloists, The Sixteen, London Mozart Players, and BBC Philharmonic live on BBC Radio 3.
 He has studied the organ with Andrew Reid, David Titterington, Ian Curror, Henry Fairs, and Robert Quinney, and harpsichord and forte piano with Peter Seymour.